Jawline contouring in London

 Expected Results after Jawline Contouring

-- Increased definition of jawline
+- Increased definition of the jawline

 - Reduced appearance of sagging skin